anhnguyendepocen/the-full-bayesian-thing/README.md

 tfbt
 ====
-The Full Bayesian Thing
+The Full Bayesian Thing, following Lee & Wagenmakers (2014) - Bayesian Cognitive Modeling

-ch*.Rmd are RMarkdown files of the exercises in Lee & Wagenmakers (2014) - Bayesian Cognitive Modeling
+1. *.Rmd are RMarkdown files of the exercises in L&W

-*.ch files are Church versions of the chapter exercises
+2. *.ch files are Church versions of the chapter exercises

 changes welcome